Pravargav/Amadeus/SAC/sentences/imp.md

+-> The journey itself is enjoyable/
+The movie itself was very interesting.(To emphasize something)

+-> The door closed by itself/
+The machine stopped by itself.(To show something happens automatically without any human intervention)

 -> I missed checking this week’s shift details earlier.

 -> It looks like your tickets haven’t been updated yet.
 Could you please check once?(passive form of present perfect tense)